-Even the best number one tour companies have their fair share of negative reviews on TripAdvisor.
-Even though you might be one of the best tour business or tour guides, there will always be people who disagree with the way you conduct your tours.
+Even the best number-one tour companies have their fair share of negative reviews on TripAdvisor.
+Even though you might be one of the best tour businesses or tour guides, there will always be people who disagree with the way you conduct your tours.

-People who go on tours want a guide who knows about what he is talking about and who at the same time is funny.
-Tour guides who crack a few jokes make the atmosphere of the tour much pleasant, but having said that they need to be very careful with their jokes.
+People who go on tours want a guide who knows about what he is talking about and who is funny at the same time.
+Tour guides who crack a few jokes make the atmosphere of the tour much more pleasant, but having said that, they need to be very careful with their jokes.

 While jokes are welcome in tours, guests don’t like it when their guide tells too many jokes or even worse – the wrong kind of jokes.
 In many cases those tour guides are perceived as not focused on the tour, not in the mood for the tour, arrogant and sarcastic.